bgord/knowledge/tools.md

 First, decide which user you want this person to login as.
 Then, go to `/home/<user>/.ssh` directory and add the person's public key to `authorized_keys` file.

 ---

+**Empty clipboard after copying from KeePassX**

+It may be the case that you closed KeePassX before pasting the password.

+---